bjornarprytz/hex-deck/readme.md

 ## TODO

-- Discovery
-  - Add tiles to the map
-  - Parameters?
 - Movement
   - Maybe I need a State object for structures.
 To consolidate things like ticks, facing (for movement), and other stuff
   - Move the structure along the given path